Coat of arms of Kashubia

 The coat of arms of Kashubia (pòznaka Kaszëb) is the coat of arms representing Kashubians.
-It usually is a black griffin with a crown on a yellow background, which used to symbolise the House of Griffin.
+It usually is a black griffin with a crown on a yellow background, which is used to symbolise the House of Griffin.

 Versions

 Kaszëbskô Jednota version

-Kaszëbskô Jednota, the only major Kashubian organisation, presented the coat of arms as a black griffin facing right on a yellow background, claws, beak and crown with a red tongue, a tail going behind the leg, and a black outline.
+Kaszëbskô Jednota, the only major Kashubian organisation, presented the coat of arms as a black griffin facing right on a yellow background, claws, a beak and crown with a red tongue, a tail going behind the leg, and a black outline.
 It is used more often than any other versions.

 Pomeranian Voivodeship version

-The second version is the coat of arms of the Pomeranian Voivodeship, which is often used to represent Kashubia.
+The second version is the coat of arms of the Pomeranian Voivodeship, often used to represent Kashubia.
 It contains a black griffin with a red tongue on a yellow background without a crown facing towards the top right corner with a tail that splits into two and creates a specific pattern.

 Black crown version

 This version differs from the others in many aspects; Its outlines are different from all others.
 Its crown, beak, tongue, and claws are all black.
 The tail is similar to the first version.